 (d) For certain loan availed by the Company, Directors of the Company have given personal guarantee.
-Refer note 2.11 for details on the same.
+Refer note 2.9 for details on the same

-\The key managerial personnel are covered by the Company's gratuity policy and are eligible for leave encashment along with other employees of the Company.
-The proportionate amount of gratuity and leave encashment pertaining to the managerial personnel has not been included in the aforementioned disclosures as these are determined on an actuarial basis for the Company as a whole.
+The managerial personnel are covered by the Company's gratuity policy and are eligible for leave encashment along with other employees of the Company.
+The proportionate amount of gratuity, compensated absence pertaining to the managerial personnel has not been included in the aforementioned disclosures at these are determined on an actuarial basis for the Company as a whole.